shlemiel/vimrc/README.md

 In case of `ModuleNotFoundError: No module named 'requests'`, please install `requests` python module first. (`pip` or `pip3`)

-    pip install requests # use pip# if pip is unavailable
+    pip install requests # use pip3 if pip is unavailable

 ## Neovim additional configs